 “The best art isn’t the stuff that makes you feel good.
 It’s the stuff that makes you feel seen.”

-“The Return” (featuring Denisse Ferrara) is probably the most gutting thing you’ll hear this year.
-Silva tells the story of a strip club from both sides: the dancer and the regular customer.
-The way the lyrics bounce between perspectives shows two people who are basically invisible to each other despite being in the same room.
+“The Return” (feat.
+Denisse Ferrara) is probably the hardest hit you’ll take this year.
+Silva tells this story of a strip club from the point of view of both the dancer and the regular.
 She’s performing survival while he’s buying fantasy, and neither one can break the glass between them.

-The standout track of the album, “An Eerie Feeling”, comes in and tackles something most recovery narratives won’t touch.
-Silva’s writing here captures this specific kind of hell where even good moments get contaminated by what it took to reach them.
-The track builds this claustrophobic atmosphere where the narrator is haunted not by what they did, but by the permanent shadow it left behind.
+The highlight of this album is “An Eerie Feeling,” which addresses to this specific kind of hell where even good moments get contaminated by what it took to reach them.
+The song establishes this sense of suffocation where the main character is tormented not by what they did, but by the shadow they left behind.

 Leave a comment